gsi-ee/go4/etc/win32/README.md

   SHOULD NOT content any spaces.
 Therefore location like "C:\Program files" should be avoided.
 Default installation location is "C:\Users\<username>\go4".
-- Installation includes ROOT binraires, which can be found in "root" subfolder
+- Installation includes ROOT binaries, which can be found in "root" subfolder

 ##  STARTING ANALYSIS